DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 There are two ways available to use interactivity:

-* Extension methods available for @DSharpPlus.Entities.DiscordChannel and @DSharpPlus.Entities.DiscordMessage.
+* Extension methods available for `DiscordChannel` and `DiscordMessage`
-* [Instance methods][1] available from @DSharpPlus.Interactivity.InteractivityExtension.
+* Instance methods available from `InteractivityExtension`

 We'll have a quick look at a few common interactivity methods along with an example of use for each.

-The first (and arguably most useful) extension method is
+The first (and arguably most useful) extension method is `SendPaginatedMessageAsync` for `DiscordChannel`
-@DSharpPlus.Interactivity.InteractivityExtension.SendPaginatedMessageAsync* for @DSharpPlus.Entities.DiscordChannel

 This method displays a collection of *'pages'* which are selected one-at-a-time by the user through reaction buttons.
 Each button click will move the page view in one direction or the other until the timeout is reached.

 You'll need to create a collection of pages before you can invoke this method.
-This can be done easily using the
+This can be done easily using the `GeneratePagesInEmbed`and
-@DSharpPlus.Interactivity.InteractivityExtension.GeneratePagesInEmbed* and
-@DSharpPlus.Interactivity.InteractivityExtension.GeneratePagesInContent* instance methods from
+`GeneratePagesInContent` instance methods from `InteractivityExtension`
-@DSharpPlus.Interactivity.InteractivityExtension.
-Alternatively, for pre-generated content, you can create and add individual instances of @DSharpPlus.Interactivity.Page to a collection.
+Alternatively, for pre-generated content, you can create and add individual instances of `DSharpPlus.Interactivity.Page` to a collection.

-This example will use the @DSharpPlus.Interactivity.InteractivityExtension.GeneratePagesInEmbed* method to generate the pages.
+This example will use the `GeneratePagesInEmbed` method to generate the pages.

 ```cs